- What Are Dive Computers?

 Either way, this computer will not be a waste for higher levels of diving, and it will satisfy all your needs for a recreational computer as well.

-If you want to get a better look at your dive data, a connection cord is sold to connect the puck pro to a computer, where you can download the dive data to software on your computer.
+To get a better look at your dive data, a connection cord is sold to connect the puck pro to a computer, where you can download the dive data to software on your computer.

 The Suunto Zoop Novo and Vyper Novo are very similar computers, with the Vyper offering a handful of quality of life upgrades over the zoop.